More Love (Feargal Sharkey song)

-"More Love" is a song by Irish singer Feargal Sharkey, released in 1988 as the first single from his second studio album Wish.
+"More Love" is a song by Irish singer Feargal Sharkey, released on 11 January 1988 as the first single from his second studio album, Wish (1988).
 It was written by Benmont Tench and produced by Danny Kortchmar.
 The song reached No. 44 in the UK.
 A music video was filmed to promote the single.
 The B-side, "A Breath of Scandal" was exclusive to the single, and was written and produced by Sharkey.
 A piano version of "More Love" was included on the 12" and CD formats of the single.

 "More Love" features guitar by Keith Richards, who was working on Chuck Berry's Hail!
 Hail!
 Rock 'n' Roll at the same studio.
 Sharkey told the Sunday Independent in 1988: "I quite literally just popped out to the toilet, and when I came back to the studio, Keith Richards was siting there!
 It was quite nerve-wracking for a bit - all of a sudden I had to work in front of one of my childhood heroes."